-The primary concern of this essay is to explore a new methodology of artists’ writings.
-It aims to unpack major forms of academic writing and set an experimental approach to the relation between texts, images, and sounds.
+The primary concern of this essay is to explore a new methodology of artists’ writing.
+It aims to unpack major forms of academic writing and set an experimental approach to the relation between text, image, and sound.
 While many scholarly texts within the academic context focus on how critical thinking and analyzing can foster the art-making process, the Swedish artist Jan Svenungsson emphasizes that “artistic activity’s primary product is not knowledge, but the inspiration.”
-This essay therefore looks into the meaning of texts as aesthetic concepts of representations, not as specific facts or information, seeking a profound impression of the words and sentences by linking them to visual and auditory domains.
+This essay, therefore, looks into the meaning of texts as aesthetic concepts of representations, not as mere facts or information, seeking a profound impression of the words and sentences by linking them to visual and auditory domains.
 In this way, the ears and eyes are constantly in flux with respect to one another, creating metaphorical reflections in which I was able to express the very depth of what I have imagined and desired in my creative practice.

 Pra Pathom Chei, someone—his name forgotten, long since dead and gone—struck the huge stone bell that now hangs silently.
 What is resonant is the seemingly dead words of the poet being cast into the living speech of the actors on stage.
 Imagine, then, a theatre of stone.
 Imagine that presence.
 The beautiful as “the sensible shining of the idea [das sinnliche Scheinen der Idee].”
 Show your words in the tangible light.
 It gleams there in the dark with its Poe-like atmospherics of linguistic threat and verbal iconoclasm.
 I must get a grip on myself, or at least on the label.
 I must squeeze it back to its true ignoble proportions.
 What it has in common is strictly not visible, not audible, and not representable.
 It is the disagreeable absence of time.
 Cage sat and listened for three and a half hours to the entire tape loop of “Box with the sound of its own making.”